bitwiseworks/python-os2/Doc/library/zipfile.rst

       Never extract archives from untrusted sources without prior inspection.
       It is possible that files are created outside of *path*, e.g. members that have absolute filenames starting with ``"/"`` or filenames with two dots ``".."``.

-   .. versionchanged:: 2.7.4
-      The zipfile module attempts to prevent that.
+This module attempts to prevent that.
       See :meth:`extract` note.

+   .. versionchanged:: 3.6
+      Calling :meth:`extractall` on a closed ZipFile will raise a :exc:`ValueError`.
+Previously, a :exc:`RuntimeError` was raised.

-   .. versionadded:: 2.6
+   .. versionchanged:: 3.6.2
+      The *path* parameter accepts a :term:`path-like object`.

 .. method:: ZipFile.printdir()